Welcome to the Ramily!

 FOI General Meeting

-Please join us this coming Thursday, October 23rd for the second FOI General Meeting.
+Please join us Thursday, November 20th for the FOI General Meeting.
 We will meet from 7-8:30 pm in the school library.
-We will review and approve staff grants.
+We plan to have an informational session, stay tuned for details.
 We hope to see you there!

 Staff Appreciation